 HOW TO FIND RESOURCES

-Use the AsylumConnect catalog to find safe resources during the U.S. LGBTQ asylum process.
+Use the AsylumConnect catalog to find safe resources during the LGBTQ asylum process.
 View the video for detailed instructions on setting up your free AsylumConnect user account and how to use the catalog to find resources.

 WHAT IS THE ASYLUMCONNECT RESOURCE CATALOG?

 Our catalog can help you find LGBTQ- and asylum-friendly resources near you.
-We want you to know where it is safe to go for help with food, housing, medical and mental health needs, filing your LGBTQ asylum application, meeting new people, and other basic needs.
+We want you to know where it is safe to go for help with food, housing, medical and mental health needs, filing your LGBTQ asylum application, avoiding deportation, meeting new people, and other basic needs.

 IN WHICH U.S. STATES CAN I SEARCH FOR RESOURCES?

-Right now, our catalog can help you find safe resources in the following U.S. states:
+Right now, our catalog can help you find safe resources in the following states: